skienzmatishun/rippreport/content/p/big-heads/index.md

 ---
-title: "BIG HEADS"
+title: BIG HEADS
 date: 2018-02-14
-thumbnail: "img/big-heads.png"
+thumbnail: img/big-heads.png
 categories:
 - wonderful-wednesday
 tags:
 - art-museum
 - big-head-gully
 - boone
 - catalyst
 - pittman
 - robert-brown
 - robinson
 - turner
 - upchurch
 authors:
 - ripp-report
+alttags: "Blue stick figure icon representing public discussion regarding land transfer for Tatumville Subdivision in Fairhope"
 ---
 Notice: CITY OF FAIRHOPE CITY COUNCIL AGENDA THURSDAY, 15 FEBRUARY 2018 - 6:00 P.M. - CITY COUNCIL CHAMBER

 5\.
 Final Adoption - An Ordinance Directing the Transfer of an Acre of Land to Fairhope Single Tax Corporation and Declaring said property to be Surplus and not needed for Public or Municipal Purposes; Property is for the Tatumville Subdivision.
 (Introduced at the January 22, 2018 City Council Meeting)